holt/syringe/README.md

 //    {"stamp":"Created by Mike on Wed Apr 10 2013 22:16:07 GMT-0400 (Eastern Daylight Time)"}
 ```

-### Aren't we just making a tasty [curry](https://en.wikipedia.org/wiki/Partial_application)?
+### Aren't we just making [curry](https://en.wikipedia.org/wiki/Partial_application)?

 When you curry a function you typically have some values in your hand before you create a version of the function that has some (or all) of those values partially applied to it.
 With Syringe, instead of actual values we bind pointers to a registry which is interrogated at execution time when the bound method is invoked.

 This is very convenient because you can arbitrarily change the registry values for a parameter so that completely different data gets passed the next time your bound function gets called.
-In medical terms, it's as if the influenza vaccine you received last Winter could be remotely updated throughout the year.
+In medical terms, it's as if the flu shot you received last Winter could be remotely updated throughout the year.

 So currying _does_ take place, just at a different point.
-Syringe curries _your_ freshly bound function into a factory function that examines the passed parameters and applies the corresponding registry values to your function when it is called.
+Syringe curries _your_ bound function into a factory that examines the passed parameters and applies the corresponding registry values to your function when it is called.

 ### What's this about a "registry"?